akatie/simpleknowledgeservice/mongodb/README.md

 or

     ./loadSchemes.py

+Typical output from the routines are in README_OUTPUT_*

 Note: we're starting with drug schemes (RxNORM, MTHSPL (NDC), FDA classes ...) and will move on from there to disorders (SNOMED, ICD9, ...) and then labs (LOINC).